Tashichho Dzong in spring in Thimphu, Bhutan

 You can expect to pay an entrance fee to visit museums, monasteries, palaces, memorials and other such sites in Bhutan.
 If you wish to attend a Bhutanese tschechu (festival) – and if you're smart, you wish to indeed! – you'll also need to pay an admittance fee.

-As reported in the Daily Bhutan in July 2022, most sacred sites now carry an entrance fee of 1,000 BTN (~12.50 USD) per person.
+As of July 2022, most sacred sites now carry an entrance fee of 1,000 BTN (~12.50 USD) per person.
 These sacred sites include the country's many dzongs (fortress temples) as well as the famous Buddha Dordenma in Thimphu.

 Taktsang (or Tiger's Nest Monastery) – Bhutan's most famous dzong – is an exception to the rule, costing 2,000 BTN (~25 USD) per person.